 Amsterdam Airport Schiphol, located 15 km southwest of the city, is served by major carriers from around the world.
 When leaving Amsterdam, allow yourself enough time to ge through security and onto your plane.
 Schiphol is a large airport, so be there at least two hours in advance.

 The best way to reach Amsterdam from the airport is to take a direct train to Central Station.
 There are 4-5 trains per hour in peak times.
 Trains run all night, although between 1am – 5am only once an hour.

 Alternatively, take local bus 197.
 The journey time is about 30 minutes and proceeds directly to the southwest of the center of Amsterdam.
 Do not use a taxi unless there is no alternative as taxi fares from Schiphol are very expensive.

 Amsterdam’s centre is fairly small and almost entirely flat, so you can get to most tourist destination on foot within half an hour.
-The alternative public transport options include:
+Alternative public transport options include:

 Tram – The main form of public transport in the central area.

-Metro – There is a four-line metro including a short underground section in the city center that serves neighborhoods to the southeast.
+Metro – There is a four-line metro including a short underground section in the city center.

 Bus – Just like the tram and metro, local buses are operated by the GVB.